PageDriver means... Merge into Guide, show simpler demos above fold on homepage ala StimulusJS.

 Context classes allow the placement of site elements meant for different application states (ex. user roles or personas) within a single page, reducing site-wide content duplication (cardinality).
 This helps you maintain the “Don't Repeat Yourself” DRY coding principal.

-Context classes are boolean CSS classes that show or hide content based on a matching class at the <body>
+Context classes are boolean CSS classes that show or hide content based on a matching class at the <body>.
+They are capitalized to differentiate from standard classes, and 'negated' versions are preceded by a hyphen - character.

 Easy debugging …ENABLED! π·ββοΈ